giellatekno/oahpa/sms/00_readme.txt

 =====
 State of the art:

-Currently, our preliminary version of Oahpa!-nuõrti includes two "books", which are actually not schoolbooks, but just lists of basic vocabulary:
+Currently, our preliminary version of Oahpa!-nuõrti includes two "books" (which are actually not schoolbooks, but just lists of basic vocabulary).
+They need to be included in the menue:
 * book="100" (~100 words)
 * book="200" (~200 words)
+The third book to be included now is:
+* book="kurss"

 Bugs in current smsoahpa:
 *Select the language pair: "Skolt Sámi to Finnish" occurs twice, but "Skolt Sámi to English" is missing